Positivity of the cotangent sheaf of singular Calabi-Yau varieties: Threefolds in Theorems and

-\demode{Proposition \ref{areCY}.}{Consider $X$ a general wellformed quasismooth hypersurface of degree $d=w_0+\ldots+w_4$ in a weighted projective space $\P=\P(w_0,\ldots, w_4)$.
+\demo{Consider $X$ a general wellformed quasismooth hypersurface of degree $d=w_0+\ldots+w_4$ in a weighted projective space $\P=\P(w_0,\ldots, w_4)$.
 Suppose that $X$ contains no edge of $\P$.
 If $\P$ is $\P^4$, $X$ is smooth and there is nothing to prove.
 Let us assume $\P\not\cong\P^4$.
-By Lemma \ref{c2wps}, $\hat{c_2}(X)\cdot\O_X(1)\ne 0$, hence by \cite[Thm.1.4]{LuTaji}, $X$ is not a finite quotient of an abelian threefold.
-Moreover, one has $\pic(X)\simeq\Z$ \cite[Thm.3.2.4(i)]{Dolga}, so Proposition \ref{pasK3quotient} applies to $X$: it is not covered by a product of a K3 surface and an elliptic curve.
-So $X$ is a singular Calabi-Yau threefold.}
+By Lemma \ref{c2wps}, $\hat{c_2}(X)\cdot\mathcal{O}_X(1)\ne 0$, hence by \cite[Thm.1.4]{LuTaji}, $X$ is not a finite quotient of an abelian threefold.
+Moreover, one has $\pic(X)\simeq\Z$ \cite[Thm.3.2.4(i)]{Dolga}, so Proposition \ref{pasK3quotient} applies to $X$: it is not covered by a product of a K3 surface and an elliptic curve, hence its Beauville-Bogomolov decomposition consists of a single Calabi-Yau factor.
+By Lemmma \ref{fundgroup}, so $X$ itself is a Calabi-Yau variety, in the sense of Definition \ref{CY}.
+In particular, $X$ has canonical (and not merely klt) singularities.}

+\lem[fundgroup]{Let $X$ be a general quasismooth hypersurface in a weighted projective space $\P$.
+Then any finite quasiétale cover $X'$ of $X$ is trivial.}